-It comes down to economics, as do most things.
-The current trend is to market low-mass (lighter weight) boilers against the traditional heavier, high-mass cast-iron boilers.
-However, there are risks involved that must be assessed and quantified.
+It ultimately comes down to economics, as do most things.
+The current trend is to market low-mass (light-weight) boilers against traditional heavy, high-mass cast-iron boilers.
+However, there are non-publicized risks involved that must be assessed and quantified.

-New gas-fired appliances have a technological efficiency milepost that must be considered, specifically the traditional tube/ribbon burner “dry base” boilers vs. the new condensing technology low-mass boilers.
-They have a significant efficiency increase of 10+% in AFUE Efficiency Rating.
-Along with this however is a marked increase in appliance costs and operational risks — both quite important, yet never publicized!
+New gas-fired appliances in particular have a technological efficiency milepost that must be considered.
+Specifically, the traditional tube/ribbon gas burner “dry base” boilers vs. the new condensing technology based low-mass boilers.
+They have a significant energy efficiency increase of 10+% in AFUE Efficiency Rating.
+Along with this however is a marked increase in appliance costs and operating risks — both quite important, yet never publicized!

-However a disturbing pattern is emerging and the alarms are sounding in the trade journals and forums.
-Premature welded stainless heat exchanger leakage failures are being reported, some “out-of-the-box” or within weeks of installation.
-A reduced anticipated installed system operating life of 15 years or less is also reported.
-The common cause for all should be water condition issues, but it’s also become manufacturing process integrity in some cases.
+The common cause of failure for all condensing boilers should be water condition issues, but it’s also become manufacturing process integrity in some cases.
 Regardless, manufacturers are countering with stringent water condition qualification requirements within their typically 10-Year Pro-Rated Warranties.
 Not only do water conditions have to be measured and recorded at installation, but subsequent annual service procedures must re-qualify and record these values.
 Violate your water control guidelines and void your warranties!

-Let us first disqualify any “dry base” welded-steel-fabrication oil boiler from this discussion.
-Their overall field performance history in both thermal efficiency and longevity are well documented and recognized.
+Let us first disqualify any “dry base” welded-steel-fabrication (oil or gas) boilers from this discussion.
+Their poorer field performance history in both thermal efficiency and longevity are well documented and recognized.
 They are sold on price alone.
 If you have one, you won’t have it for long — unless you were born under a lucky star!
-(They barely meet D.O.E.
-Energy Star Ratings now as well, and we hope for not too much longer.)
+(They now barely meet D.O.E.
+Energy Star Ratings as well, and we hope for not much longer.)
 Particularly disturbing to us is the poor field history of a nameless, highly publicized “high efficiency” gas-or-oil welded plate construction boiler.
-Their factory service record as emoted both directly to us and through our trade service collaborators by their customers is damnable!
+Their factory service record as emoted both directly by us, our trade service collaborators and their customers is damnable!
 Independent servicemen hate to touch them.
 Parts are product-specific, pricey and their eventual structural fate is predictable.
 We regard them as a “black eye” upon our industry.
 Beware of the sales pitch and do your homework!
-Get customer referrals at a minimum (including for ourselves).
+Always get customer referrals at a minimum (including for ourselves)!

-The “wet base” fully internal combustion-containment cast iron oil boiler is the industry standard, with a solid performance history.
-They differ however by both manufacturer and specific model design attributes that may affect life performance.
-If your oil boiler does not last at a minimum 30 years or more, something is very wrong.
+The “wet base” full-combustion-containment cast-iron oil boiler is the industry standard, with a solid performance history.
+They do however differ by both manufacturer and specific model design attributes that may affect life performance.
+If your oil boiler does not last at a very minimum 30 years or more, something is very wrong.
 We have replaced 100+ year old cast iron boilers with still beautiful castings, but you just couldn’t afford to feed them!
 You are more likely to see a cast-iron boiler section seal corrosion failure in particularly older units or hard-freeze icing fracture neglect than a “worn-out” boiler.
 Either situation is economically catastrophic though, requiring unit replacement.

 - “COLD-SHOTTING”.
 A trade term that describes the condition where cold water is introduced into a hot boiler and thermally “shocks” the heat exchanger metallurgy.
 Single or cumulative events can result in catastrophic metal fracturing, seal and/or weld joinery failures.
 The “solution” is the additional piping and installation of a Boiler Return Water Temperature Control Valve to any condensing or low-mass boiler system.
 This is not an issue with a high-mass cast-iron boiler, nor has it ever been.
-Please note that Delta-T ECM Hydronic Distribution Technology, properly applied negates this issue altogether.
-(See further.)
+Please note that Delta-T Hydronic Distribution Technology, properly applied will negate this issue altogether.

 - MAGNETITE ALLEVIATION.
-Magnetite is a magnetic, accumulating ferrous (iron) oxide (rust) present in boiler and supply water and attaches itself to internal boiler components, reducing particularly circulation efficiency.
-It has virtually never been an issue in a cast-iron (naturally magnetite scavenging material) boiler, but here it is in very low iron condensing systems.
-It can only be addressed with an integral, full-time Magnetite Filtration System – a significant cost and maintenance cost adder.
+Magnetite is a magnetic, accumulating ferrous (iron) oxide (rust) present in boiler and supply water and attaches itself to internal boiler components, reducing in particular circulation efficiency.
+It has virtually never been an issue in a cast-iron (a naturally magnetite scavenging material) boiler, but here it is with very low iron content condensing systems.
+It can only be addressed with an integral, full-time Magnetite Filtration System – a significant initial cost and recurring maintenance additive.

 Considering the aforementioned, we much prefer high-mass boilers with their “thermal damping” and reduced cycling characteristics.
-More iron mass and water capacity equals less burner cycling and ultimately longer component life.
-We have noted in fact (although we don’t advocate it) that ultimately the maintenance cycle is now more dictated by the quality and amount of fuel oil passed through our Weil-McLain Ultra Series Triple-Pass Boilers than calendar cycles.
+More iron mass and greater water content equals less burner cycling and ultimately longer component life.
+We have noted in fact (although we don’t necessarily advocate it) that ultimately a boiler maintenance cycle is now more dictated by the quality and amount of fuel oil passed through our Weil-McLain UO Series “Triple-Pass” Boilers than calendar cycles.
 Their heat exchanger passages are very open compared to prior generation two-pass units.
-Combined with the combustion quality of the Beckett NX Burner you generate very little ash and accumulation.
+Combined with the combustion quality of the Beckett NX Burner you generate very little ash accumulation.
 The same cannot be said of a nameless foreign boiler that seems to have high ash generation and more frequent maintenance calls.
 (We refuse to service them, by the way — hire the mechanic with that “Mercedes”.)

 Summarizing, weigh the operating characteristics of your particular hydronic system application before you select any boiler.
-In particular look at an intelligent hydronic distribution option such as the Taco® Delta-T ECM Distribution System.
+In particular look at an intelligent hydronic distribution option using the Taco Delta-T ECM Hydronic Circulator.
 Just “plugging and playing” a low-mass boiler into your system may not play too long, nor too well.

 (Please refer to our other blogs and appropriate external sources for detail related to this discussion.)